Aangbaeck/RS-Base/README.md

 When creating a new Project or Item in Visual Studiop these template will show up.

-You need to have .Net Core 3.1 or Framework 4.7.2 installed.
-If the references gives you any troubles: Run the command "Update-Package -Reinstall" (without "") in the Package-Manager console
+You need to have .Net 6.0 or Framework 4.8 & Visual Studio 2019/2022 installed If the references gives you any troubles: Run the command "Update-Package -Reinstall" (without "") in the Package-Manager console

 The NuGet-package RS-StandardComponents is published on NuGet [Nuget Gallery](https://www.nuget.org/packages/RS-StandardComponents)